nyggus/easycheck/README.rst

 Use in code to issue warnings
 -----------------------------

-In order to issue a warning if a condition is violated, simply use a warning class (in the :code:`handle_by` argument) instead of an exception class:
+In order to issue a warning if a condition is violated, simply use a warning class (in the :code:`handle_with` argument) instead of an exception class:

 .. code-block:: python